zachwylde00/ethereum.solidity-repository/docs/contracts/functions.rst

 The fallback function always receives data, but in order to also receive Ether it must be marked ``payable``.

-In the worst case, the fallback function can only rely on 2300 gas being available (see :ref:`receive Ether function <receive-ether-function>` for a brief description of the implications of this).
+In the worst case, if a payable fallback function is also used in place of a receive function, it can only rely on 2300 gas being available (see :ref:`receive Ether function <receive-ether-function>` for a brief description of the implications of this).

 Like any function, the fallback function can execute complex operations as long as there is enough gas passed on to it.

 .. warning::
     A ``payable`` fallback function is also executed for plain Ether transfers, if no :ref:`receive Ether function <receive-ether-function>` is present.
-It is recommended to always define a receive Ether function as well, if you define a payable fallback function.
+It is recommended to always define a receive Ether function as well, if you define a payable fallback function to distinguish Ether transfers from interface confusions.

 .. note::
     Even though the fallback function cannot have arguments, one can still use ``msg.data`` to retrieve